 The Nissan Leaf has captured the attention of second hand electric car buyers as it offers a worry-free purchase.
 The Leaf is an incredibly reliable car and has a 5-star NCAP rating for safety.
 The fantastic Japanese build quality that Nissan offers combined with the simplicity of an electric drivetrain provides an easy ownership proposition.
 At JustEVs, we have a wealth of experience and knowledge with the Nissan Leaf as we have been working with them since the beginning.
 If you have any questions about the car, please do get in touch and we will be happy to offer our expert opinions.

-The Nissan Leaf Acenta is the perfect balance for most people.
-It has all the features you come to expect from a modern EV and some extra bonuses as well such as Nissan Connect EV App for preheating your car on those cold Winter mornings.
+The Nissan Leaf Tekna is the top spec option for this model.
+It has all the features you come to expect from a modern EV and a whole heap of extras as well such as Nissan Connect EV App for preheating your car on those cold Winter mornings.
 You simply set a timer in the car or select the option on your phone to remotely start the heating without leaving your house.

 Features and Specification

-The Nissan Leaf Acenta is a very well specified car with lots of standard features including:
+The Nissan Leaf Tekna is a very well specified car with lots of standard features including:

 - App controls for pre-heating the car